* China steel production cuts in smog fight still aiding prices

 The gains in steel prices lifted iron ore, although traders were not convinced the increase in prices of the raw material would last when most of the steel output curbs in China are in place during winter.

 The most-active rebar on the Shanghai Futures Exchange surged as much as 4.3 percent to 3,878 yuan ($589) a tonne, its loftiest since Sept.
-14. The construction steel product then trimmed gains to close at 3,824 yuan, up 2.9 percent.
+14. The construction steel product then trimmed gains to trade at 3,785 yuan by 0213 GMT, up 1.8 percent.

-Iron ore on the Dalian Commodity Exchange jumped 3.8 percent to end at 463 yuan per tonne, after hitting an intraday high of 470.50 yuan.
+Iron ore on the Dalian Commodity Exchange was last up 2.4 percent at 456.50 yuan per tonne, after hitting an initial high of 470.50 yuan.

 “The demand for iron ore in the near future doesn’t look great and we could see it come down again maybe in two weeks time,” said an iron ore trader in Shanghai.